Sindi Watts: Relationships

 When her boyfriend, Stuart Parker (Blair McDonough), is left blind following a fire, Sindi turns to exotic dancing to raise money.
 Warrington explained that Sindi feel responsible for Stuart's condition because he went into the fire to rescue her.
 She also likes that he is now dependent on her, as she is a needy person and she loves him.
 Sindi has no choice but to return to her previous profession, as other career prospects are non-existent, but she keeps it a secret.
-Of this, Warrington told Inside Soaps Jason Herbison: "Sindi goes back to exotic dancing – something she always swore she would never do again.
+Of this, Warrington told Inside Soap's Jason Herbison: "Sindi goes back to exotic dancing – something she always swore she would never do again.
 She hates it and is so ashamed that she doesn't tell anyone.
 But that's the kind of character Sindi is.
 She's a doormat!"
 At the end of a shift, Sindi is offered the chance to make more money by prostituting herself.
 Warrington said that although Sindi says no, she is tempted by the money.
 The character's resolve is tested when Stuart starts seeing colours and a specialist informs him that surgery would cost $50,000.
 Sindi knows how they can get the money and seriously considers turning to prostitution.
 Warrington said that Sindi wants to be with Stuart forever, so she knows that she would be doing it for their future.

 Stuart and Sindi became engaged in 2005 and they begin planning for their wedding.
 However, Toadie becomes suspicious that something is wrong with Sindi and that she "may not be all she's cracked up to be."
 He confronts her at the wedding ceremony, but Stuart punches him and he and Sindi marry.